ChasNelson1990/privacyguides.org/blog/posts/monero-server-using-truenas.md

 ## A Note About Clearnet Networking

 Making clearnet connections without encryption (without SSL/TLS) is insecure.
-This guide uses the Nginx Proxy Manager app to configure these secure connections, but you can alternatively use another approach such as Cloudflare Tunnels, Tailscale, or Wireguard.
+This guide uses the Nginx Proxy Manager app to configure these secure connections, but you can alternatively use another approach such as Cloudflare Tunnels, Tailscale, or WireGuard.

 ## What About Bitcoin?